AdanJSuarez/folder_counter/README.md

 ## How to run unit test
 You have to first install dependencies from the previous step, and then type:
 `npm test --prefix ui`

+## How to run with docker
+You can run each service independetly but you can run both with `docker-compose up`.
+It is a good practice build them first with `docker-compose build` and everytime that there is a change.
+Usually `docker-compose up` build them for you the first time but if you change anything this last instruction doesn't re-build the images.